The rain is relentless!

 Outside the changing rooms (opposite where we put our shoes), there was a mirror wall with several free hairdryers (as well as an alarming selection of public hairbrushes and combs).
+There’s also a machine where you can dump your wet clothes for the water to be spun out, and a pressurised jet of air for drying off your feet.
 As we were leaving via the reception desk I was introduced to another strange quirk of Taiwanese culture: earbuds provided as part of the after-swim service (just make sure you take them from the new box, not the disposal bin).

 On our way out Teresa noticed that the karaoke room (another part of the temple – a $10-a-song machine in the middle of the room lets people fill the valley with their voices), was free of people and decided to practise for an upcoming work social event by belting out her karaoke-favourite Taiwanese song – I could feel the relaxing effect of all that water therapy being chased away note-by-note but at least she seemed to enjoy it.